cbig/zonator/README.md

 [Zonation](http://www.helsinki.fi/bioscience/consplan/software/Zonation/index.html)
 conservation prioritization software.
 The package started out as a collection of helper scripts which have now been packages for anybody interested in using a familiar tool (R) in setting up Zonation runs and managing Zonation results.
-Fii

 **NOTE that the scripts are strictly alpha quality.
 Do not expect any sort of stability at least before 0.2 release.**